 - 5 cups vegetable broth (see note 1)

-- 2 stalks lemongrass, sliced into 3 to 4-inch chunks
+- 2 to 3 stalks lemongrass, sliced into 3 to 4-inch chunks

 - 2-inch piece of ginger, peeled and sliced

 - 1 teaspoon kosher salt, add more to taste (see note 2)

 - Rinse the rice once and drain the rice.

 - Bring 2 cups of water to boil.
 I like using an electric kettle to speed up the process.
 Then, pour the hot water into a bowl.

 - Quickly rinse the dried shiitake mushrooms.
 Next, add the mushrooms to the hot water and let them soak for 30 to 45 minutes.

 - Transfer the rice, shiitake mushrooms, and the water used for soaking the mushrooms to a large pot.
 Next, add the remaining 2 cups of water, vegetable broth, lemongrass, ginger slices, and salt to the pot.

 - Cover the pot with a lid and bring everything to boil.
 Then, reduce the heat to low.
 I usually move the pot to a smaller burner at this stage.
 Let the congee simmer for an hour.
 Make sure to check the congee occasionally to ensure that it doesn’t boil over.